yugabyte/yugabyte-db/docs/content/stable/reference/configuration/yugabyted.md

         --fault_tolerance=zone
     ```

-1. Start the second and the third node on two separate VMs as follows:
+1. Start the second and the third node on two separate VMs using the `--join` flag, as follows:

     ```sh
     ./bin/yugabyted start --advertise_address=<host-ip> \